top of page

 2 tbsp olive oil, divided

-2 medium apples, cored and cut into thin wedges
+2 medium apples (such as Honeycrisp or Granny Smith), cored and cut into thin wedges

 1 medium onion, cut into thin wedges